California Solar 2026 — NEM 3.0 Explained

 Not sure which option fits your situation?

-Tell us about your existing system and current usage — we'll tell you exactly what makes sense.
+Tell us about your existing system and current usage — we will tell you exactly what makes sense.

 How to Pay for It